Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I read two more chapters i am at pages 1015 now.
 The last chapter i read was about Nat configurations.
 I would like to do a customized lab about Nat later , but i dont know . i' ll see if i will have time.
 The goal will be to finished the second book by the end of January so i can focus on Labs and Boson Labs and after to take the Boson Exams.

 I was exhausted when i got at home.
 I did not do the lab , i will try to to them tomorrow.

+## 1/23/2025

+SO i did the lab.
+I hope to read at least 50 pages later  , 100 pages would be great , so ill try to get to it.

+I am on page 1104 now.
+I just finished with te chapter about QoS.
+Nexy chapter is abut FHRP  i hope to finish it tomorrow and do a customized labs about it.